Employer of Record

 The tax treatment and social security obligations differ significantly between employees and independent contractors.

 • Employees: Must contribute to Germany’s statutory social security system, including health insurance, pension, unemployment insurance, and long-term care.
-Both the employer and employee share these costs.
+Both the employer and employee share most of these costs.

 • Independent Contractors: Do not participate in the social security system by default.
-They are responsible for their own private health and pension schemes.
-However, independent contractors who mainly work for one client may be required to contribute to the state pension system.
+They are responsible for their own health and pension arrangements.
+However, independent contractors who mainly work for one client or who fall into specific regulated professions may still face mandatory pension insurance obligations.

 AspectEmployeeIndependent Contractor